cellplatform/platform-0.1.0/code/ts/README.md

 # @platform/ts
 Common [TypesScript](https://www.typescriptlang.org) and [linter](https://palantir.github.io/tslint/) configuration with command-line tools.

+Provides:

+- Command line for building, linting, preparing for publish and ultimately publishing.
+- Produces CommonJS and modern ESM transpiled builds.
+- Publishes to NPM from the distribution older, removing unnecesary pathing into the module from consumers (eg. '@my-modules/lib/...` is avoided).

 ## Commands
-Adds the `ts` command to your module's bin.
+Adds the `ts` command to your module's `bin`.
 You can optionally use the following scripts in you `package.json`:

 ```json
 {